Organizational Challenges

 Organizational Mandate

-The IACC firmly supports requirements that obligate individuals to validate their relationship to living Indigenous peoples and communities.
+The IAC firmly supports requirements that obligate individuals to validate their relationship to living Indigenous peoples and communities.

-Furthermore, the IACC requires that all member artists have a firm commitment to:
+Furthermore, the IAC requires that all member artists have a firm commitment to:

 Indigenous Identity